 This recovery was no inexplicable miracle.
-The housing market was supported by three Reserve Bank (RBA) cash rate cuts this year, taking the rate to a record low 0.10%.
+The housing market was supported by three Reserve Bank (RBA) cash rate cuts last year, taking the rate to a record low 0.10%.

 At the peak there were more than 900,000 loans deferred, with data released by the Australian Banking Association in November showing this number had dropped by 70% to be below 300,000.

 The pandemic and ensuing recession meant renters were disproportionately affected by lockdowns across the country, and many of these groups, like young people and hospitality and retail workers, saw their incomes increase on the back of the government stimulus.

 As a result of the most affected groups not having mortgage obligations, forced home sales were rare and as a result, property values remained relatively steady.

 What will 2021 bring?

 2021 is expected to see house prices rebound strongly.

 ANZ has forecast there to be gains of 9% nationally, with Perth the strongest performer with 12% price growth, followed by Brisbane at 9.5%.
 CoreLogic forecast should the current trend of house prices increase, house prices will surpass pre-COVID levels as early as January or February.

 Buyer's agent platform BuyersBuyers.com.au forecast Melbourne and Sydney would see growth of around 8-12%, while Brisbane would see growth of 6-10%.